noahehall/multicloud/analytics.md

 - monitor the users, applications, and other services on your network to see if any are draining the network

-#### Application Network Performance Optimization

-- monitoring and troubleshooting of performance issues within applications
-- permits applications to evaluate the network API communication from the application perspective

 ### observability

 - the extent to which a system can be monitored